Breeding a dog should not be something that is taken lightly.

 The problem with these reasons is that they aren’t very reasonable.

-I’ve been asked before from a complete stranger if I would offer Leroy as a stud.
+I’ve been asked before from a complete stranger if I would offer my Newfie as a stud.

 When I worked at the vet, we had clients here and there that would ask about breeding their dog.